 To learn more about Amy and The Fewell Homestead community, be sure to check out her YouTube Channel and on Facebook!
 Also, be sure to check out her Chicken Pot Pie recipe she mentioned!
 It looks delicious!

-As always, if you enjoyed this interview, be sure to let us know in the comments!
+As always, if you enjoyed this interview in the 20 Questions Homesteading Style Series, be sure to let us know in the comments!
 Amy and I would love to know your takeaways!